-That said, in the same way that boxed cake mix can sometimes be viewed as generic, making copies of your art may be seen as losing it’s authenticity depending on what you’re going for.
+That said, in the same way that boxed cake mix can sometimes limit your creativity in the kitchen, making copies of your art may do the same thing depending on what you’re going for.

 2. Be Careful with Your Layers.
 When you copy and paste, your new elements or layers will be inserted as an image as one single layer.
-True confession: I’m the WORST at managing layers in Procreate.
+True confession: I’m awful at managing layers in Procreate.
 We’re all works in progress, right?

 As you would (or should, in my case) when adding new elements, make sure that you’re pasting elements separately if you need them on separate layers.
 This will make your life a lot easier if you need to make changes down the line.